Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of indefinite orthogonal/unitary matrices

 \subsection{${\fact{20}}$ : ${(\Un_\beta(2p, 2q), \Un_{\beta}(2p)\times \Un_{\beta}(2q), \Un_{2\beta}(p, q))}$}

-The factorization $\fact{20}$ of indefinite orthogonal/unitary matrices are introduced.
-The realify and complexify map are used throughout the section.
+The factorization $\fact{20}$ of indefinite orthogonal/unitary matrices is introduced.
+The realify and complexify maps are used throughout the section.
 We again use the permutation matrix $P_{p,q}$ defined in \eqref{def:Ppq}, Section \ref{sec:F16}.
-Recall the map $A\mapsto P_{p,q}^TAP_{p,q}$ defined in \eqref{eq:F16permmap}.
-In factorization $\fact{20}$, the following inverse map $A\mapsto P_{p,q} A P_{p,q}^T$ will be used:
+For $\fact{20}$, the following block permutation map $A\mapsto P_{p,q} A P_{p,q}^T$ is used: